 Kinvert’s Robotics for Kids and Teens teaches Critical Thinking, Problem Solving, Teamwork, and Technical Skills.
 When facing a challenge students are encouraged to first try to solve the problem as a team before asking the instructor.
 Kinvert excels at helping students tackle tough challenges while rarely telling them how.

-While other companies are teaching with Legos, we have successfully taught kids as young as 6 with College Level Robots.
+While other companies are teaching with Legos, Dot and Dash, OzoBot, Sphero, and other beginner robots, we have successfully taught kids as young as 6 with College Level Robots.
 We fill the gap from Lego Bricks for Kids to Robotics for Kids.
 No one else seems to teach Autonomous Robotics between the Lego and College level.